TravelByRocket/no-place-to-go/README.md

 ## Backstage

-At any time before, during, or after the event, users can bpull up additional "Backstage" information about No Place to Go, the artists, directors, and installations.
+At any time before, during, or after the event, users can pull up additional "Backstage" information about No Place to Go, the artists, directors, and installations.

 ![Going through multiple pages of information about the artists, installations, and sponsors.](Documentation/ReadmeContent/backstage.gif)